anchen1011/toflow/README.md

 #### Septuplets

-92k frame septuplets (92k sequences, each sequence with 7 consecutive frames) from 39k video clips with fixed resolution 448 x 256.
+91701 RGB frame septuplets (92k sequences, each sequence with 7 consecutive frames) from 39k video clips with fixed resolution 448 x 256.
 This dataset is designated to video denoising, super-resolution and deblock.

 The originals can be downloaded here: link (82G)